 Figure 8 shows the evolution of EU imports and exports by SITC group since 2011.
 In 2021, the EU had trade surpluses in machinery & vehicles (€ 19.1 billion), other manufactured goods (€ 7.5 billion), chemicals (€ 2.7 billion) and raw materials (€ 0.3 billion).
 The EU had trade deficits in food & drink (€ 2.1 billion), other goods (€ 18.7 billion) and energy (€ 26.9 billion).

 EU-Norway most traded goods

 More detail about the goods exchanged between the EU and Norway is given in Figure 9, showing the 20 most traded goods at SITC-3 level.
-These top 20 goods covered 40 % of total trade in goods in 2020.
-Nine belonged to machinery and vehicles, five to other manufactured products, four to energy, one each to food and drink and chemicals.
-The most traded product group at this level was petroleum oils, crude.
+These top 20 goods covered 69 % of total trade in goods in 2021.
+Seven belonged to machinery and vehicles, six to energy, five to other manufactured goods and two to chemicals.
+The most traded group of goods at this level was petroleum oils, crude.
 Another interesting way to look at the data is to investigate the cover ratio (exports / imports) of traded goods, showing the direction of the trade flows between the two economies.
 These ratios can be found in the right-hand margin of Figure 9.
-Five products were below 50 %, indicating EU imports from Norway were at least twice as large as EU exports to Norway.
-13 products were above 200 %, indicating EU exports to Norway were at least twice as large as EU imports from Norway.
-Two products were between 50 % and 200 %, showing more balanced trade.
+Six products were below 50 %, indicating EU imports from Norway were more than twice as large as EU exports to Norway.
+Eleven products were above 200 %, indicating EU exports to Norway were more than twice as large as EU imports from Norway.
+Three products were between 50 % and 200 %, showing more balanced trade.